cigi10/currency_converter/README.md

 # currency converter app
-A simple app made using flutter and dart.
+An app made using flutter and dart that converts USD to INR